Alone

 Can cause severe harm of long duration.

-Afraid to stand on that foot, on the floor I sit.
+Afraid to bear weight on that foot, I sit.

-I phone my daughter and friends as the moments flit.
+I phone friends and daughter, the moments flit.

-No answer, so messages for them I left,
+No answers -- Messages for them I record,

 They examine my leg – I’m in pain and in fear,

-“No broken bones” – So reassuring to hear!
+“No broken bones” – Music to my ears!

 Being alone at a time of distress